customer service photo by https://www.flickr.com/photos/[email protected]/

 The consequences of poor customer service — and a bad reputation to go along with it — are clear: lost customers, lost potential customers, higher customer service costs, and revenue loss.

 CCMC’s study indicates that companies are most certainly losing customers to unresolved complaints.
 In the survey, dissatisfied complainants are 12% less brand loyal than non-complainants.
-And it makes sense: customers who complain, but feel they haven’t been heard or satisfactorily addressed, are obviously more likely to walk away from a brand altogether.
+And it makes sense: customers who complain, but feel they haven’t been heard or satisfactorily addressed, are obviously more likely to walk away from a brand altogether—and that’s if you’re lucky.
+A dissatisfied customer could easily create a crisis management problem if they speak out on social media about your brand.
 But there’s a positive flip side to companies that can handle customer service positively: CCMC reports that complainant satisfaction is strongly correlated with increased brand loyalty in 2013.

 The study points out that when companies develop customer care programs that don’t satisfy most of their customers, they’re spending billions of dollars on programs that are actually causing them to lose customers.
 The message from Customer Care Measurement & Consulting: do customer care right, or don’t do it at all.